cdslaborg/paramonte/install.sh.md

 ##  Building via `install.sh` script in Bash terminal (macOS, Linux, MinGW, MSYS2, WSL)

-+   The ParMonte library ships with a Bash script file named `install.sh` written in the Bash scripting language in the root directory of the ParaMonte repository.
++   The ParMonte library ships with a Bash script file named `install.sh` written in the Bash scripting language, located in the root directory of the ParaMonte repository.
 +   This script is a convenience wrapper around the lower-level CMake build instructions below and automates most installation steps on Unix (Bash) terminals.
 +   This is the recommended build mechanism on **macOS** and **Linux** systems.